Omidznlp/REST-API-FRRouting/bgp/README.md

 # Configuration,and Test BGP

 ## Configuration
 BGP daemon must be enabled before testing.
-To do that, `bgpd=yes` must be inserted into `/etc/frr/daemons` and then restart frr \
+To do , `bgpd=no` must be changed to `bgpd=yes` into `/etc/frr/daemons` and then restart frr \
 `Note:`\
+Implemented parameters are referred to in https://docs.frrouting.org/en/latest/bgp.html.
-Some parameters can not be used together.
-Therefore,if they are configured together, one of them would be ignored when commands are inserted into Frr.
+Please note that some parameters should not be configured together.
+To address, if they are configured, one of them would be ignored when commands are inserted into Frr
-##Test
+## Test
-BGP are divided to three section:\
+BGP parameters are divided into three section:\
 1.BGP Base  \
 2.BGP Address Family \
 3.BGP Global Parameters \